Ardour (software): Import and export

+Ardour can import audio clips into sessions from many common audio file formats, including WAV, FLAC, Vorbis, AIFF, CAF, W64, BWF and MP3; SMF files are supported for MIDI import.

-Ardour can export whole sessions or parts of sessions, and import audio clips into sessions from more than 30 different audio file formats, using its built-in audio file database manager, or directly from an ordinary file browser.
+Ardour can export whole sessions or parts of sessions, and import audio clips into sessions, using its built-in audio file database manager, or directly from an ordinary file browser.

 Supporting companies and future

 The SAE Institute provided corporate support for Ardour until February 2009, an initiative for providing a more integrated experience on Mac OS X and the development of a simpler version for students and others new to audio processing.

 Solid State Logic employed Paul Davis to work full-time on Ardour during the development of version 2, until the end of 2006.

-Harrison Audio Consoles has supported the Ardour project since early 2005.
-Harrison's "Mixbus" DAW and their destructive film dubber, the Xdubber, are based on Ardour.
-Mixbus extends Ardour to add Harrison's own DSP and a more console-like workflow.
-The Xdubber is a customizable platform for enterprise-class digital audio workstation (DAW) users.
+Harrison Audio has supported the Ardour project since early 2005.
+Harrison's Mixbus DAW, LiveTrax front-of-house multi-track recorder, and their destructive film dubber, the Xdubber, are based on Ardour.
+Mixbus extends Ardour to add Harrison's own proprietary DSP and a more console-like workflow.
+The Xdubber was a customizable platform for enterprise-class digital audio workstation (DAW) users.